Ndoniyamanzi-Creative/whatsapp-webhook/README.md

-# whatsapp-webhook
+# WhatsApp Cloud API Webhook

-Webhook for receiving WhatsApp messages via Meta Cloud API
+This is a basic Node.js webhook for receiving WhatsApp messages via Meta's Cloud API.

+## Features
+- Verifies webhook with Meta
+- Logs incoming WhatsApp messages
+- Ready for deployment to Render.com